ollietb/OhEmojiBundle/README.md

 OhEmojiBundle
 =============

-Uses [php-emoji](https://github.com/iamcal/php-emoji) to create a Twig extension that converts iPhone emoji icons to html.
+Symfony2 bundle which uses [php-emoji](https://github.com/iamcal/php-emoji) to create a Twig extension that converts iPhone emoji icons to html.

 Installation
 ------------